Featured in...

 It’s a bit sneaky, but the last time I needed legal advice, I paid £5 for a trial to chat with an online solicitor called JustAnswer.

-Not only did I save £50 on solicitor feeds, I also won my case and didn’t have to pay my £271 fine.
+Not only did I save £50 on solicitor fees, I also won my case and didn’t have to pay my £271 fine.

 Chat below to get started with JustAnswer

-*Around 35,000 people dispute their tickets each year with the Traffic Penalty Tribunal, and a striking 64% of those appeals are successful.
-In partnership with Just Answer.
+*Around 35,000 people dispute their tickets each year with the Traffic Penalty Tribunal, and a striking 64% of those appeals are successful, so it’s well worth a try.

-What is a Kensington and Chelsea PCN?
+What is a fine?

 The Royal Borough of Kensington and Chelsea can issue parking fines just like any other local authority.